equinixmetal-archive/csi-packet/BUILD.md

 ## System configuration

-The plugin node component require particular configuration of the packet host with regard to the services that are running.
+The plugin node component require particular configuration of the metal host with regard to the services that are running.
 It relies on iscsid being configured correctly with the initiator name, and up multipathd running with a configuration that includes `user_friendly_names     yes`  This setup is not perfomed by the plugin.

 ## Deployment